 - If using this recipe to pipe on cupcakes, I suggest adding an additional 1-2 cups of powdered sugar and make sure not to soften the butter or cream cheese too much.
 This will help the frosting hold it's shape.

-- If you'd like to make chocolate cream cheese frosting, add 1/2 cup of cocoa powder with the sugar and mix until combined.
+- If you'd like to make chocolate variation, add 1/2 cup of cocoa powder with the sugar and mix until combined.